 The Antarctic Artists and Writers Program furnishes U.S. Antarctic Program operational support, and round-trip economy air tickets between the United States and the Southern Hemisphere, to artists and writers whose work requires them to be in the Antarctic to complete their proposed project.
-It does not provide funds for salary, materials, completion of the envisioned works, or any other purpose.
+The Program does not provide any funding to participants, including for such items as salaries, materials, completion of the envisioned works, or any other purpose.

 U.S. Antarctic Program infrastructure consists of three year-round stations and numerous austral-summer research camps in Antarctica, research ships in the Southern Ocean, and surface and air transportation.
 These assets support the artist and writer projects.
-The main purpose of the U.S. Antarctic Program is scientific research and education.
+The main purpose of the U.S. Antarctic Program is scientific research and education